-The average cost of home insurance is predicted to soar by around 30% in 2024, putting more pressure on households who are already struggling with rising bills.
+The average cost of home insurance jumped by 35% in 2024, putting more pressure on households who are already struggling with rising bills.

-However, taking out home insurance is one of the most important things you can do to take care of your home, and it’s usually a necessity if you want to apply for a mortgage.
+However, taking out home insurance is one of the most important things you can do to take care of your home, and having buildings insurance is a legal requirement if you want to apply for a mortgage.

-Here are six tips to help you lower the cost of your home insurance.
+Here are seven tips to help you lower the cost of your home insurance.

 Compare home insurance quotes